thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/sia-connect.md

 {% include images-gallery.liquid imageCollection="status-attributes" %}

 The next step is to create another mapping for data transmission between the ThingsBoard instance and the OPC-UA Device.
-For this purpose, use the following steps below:
+For this purpose, follow the steps below:

 - On the <b>ThingsBoard</b> instance, scroll down to "<b>Mappings</b>" section and click on "<b>+ New Mapping</b>" button;
 - For "<b>Sender Item</b>" select "<b>ThingsBoard</b>" as instance and "<b>Shared attribute update</b>" as "<b>Item</b>";